 arbigent

-Zero to AI agent testing in minutes for Android, iOS, and Web apps.
+AI Agent for testing Android, iOS, and Web apps.
+Get Started in 5 Minutes.
 Arbigent's intuitive UI and powerful code interface make it accessible to everyone, while its scenario breakdown feature ensures scalability for even the most complex tasks.

 Arbigent (Arbiter-Agent) is an AI agent testing framework designed to make AI agent testing practical for modern applications.
 It addresses challenges faced by traditional UI testing frameworks and AI agents by breaking down complex tasks into smaller, dependent scenarios.
 The framework is customizable for various AI providers, operating systems, and form factors, empowering users with extensive customization capabilities.
 Arbigent offers an intuitive UI for scenario creation and a powerful code interface for seamless test execution.
 It supports multiple form factors, optimizes UI for AI interaction, and is cost-effective by utilizing models like GPT-4o mini.
 With a flexible code interface and open-source nature, Arbigent aims to revolutionize AI agent testing in modern applications.